 September 2021: This chapter was amended throughout to reflect changes as a result of the introduction of the Domestic Abuse Act 2021.

 - 1. Definition

 - 2. Victims and Perpetrators of Domestic Abuse

-- 3. Working with People where there are Concerns of Domestic Violence or Abuse
+- 3. Working with People where there are Concerns of Domestic Abuse

 - 4. Legal Protection Options